apache/incubator-seata/script/config-center/README.md

 -g: Configure grouping, the default value is 'SEATA_GROUP'.

 -t: Tenant information, corresponding to the namespace ID field of Nacos, the default value is ''.

--u: username, nacos 1.2.0+ on permission control, the default value is ''.

--w: password, nacos 1.2.0+ on permission control, the default value is ''.

 python:
 ```bash